Ultra Hal TTS Reader

 Using the Clipboard for Reading Internet Pages and Email

-The clipboard function of the Ultra Hal Text-to-Speech Reader automatically monitors your clipboard for text changes.
+The clipboard function of the Zabaware Text-to-Speech Reader automatically monitors your clipboard for text changes.
 Every time you copy some text into the clipboard, this program will automatically read it out loud.
 This can be great for reading internet pages out loud and email messages.
 First, make sure this option is turned on.
 If it is not, simply click on "Options" in the menu bar and put a checkmark by the option that says "Read Clipboard When Text is Copied"

 Now, lets say you are browsing an Internet page and you would like the program to read it outloud.
 Simply select (highlight) the text you would like to be spoken by holding the left button down and dragging the mouse over the text.
-After you selected the text you can copy it by pressing CTRL-C or by clicking on "Edit" and "Copy" As soon as you do this, the Ultra Hal Text-to-Speech Reader will automatically start speaking this text.
+After you selected the text you can copy it by pressing CTRL-C or by clicking on "Edit" and "Copy" As soon as you do this, the Zabaware Text-to-Speech Reader will automatically start speaking this text.
 You can use this method to make every program speak!

 Automatically Reading Standard Windows Dialogs

-The Ultra Hal Text-to-Speech Reader program is able to automatically read out loud all standard windows dialogs that pop up.
+The Zabaware Text-to-Speech Reader program is able to automatically read out loud all standard windows dialogs that pop up.
 For example if you try closing a document without saving it first, it will pop up a dialog asking whether you wish to save it or not.
-The Ultra Hal Text-to-Speech Reader will automatically read this dialog and all other standard dialogs out loud.
+The Zabaware Text-to-Speech Reader will automatically read this dialog and all other standard dialogs out loud.
 If you wish to use this function make sure this option is turned on.
 If it is not, simply click on "Options" in the menu bar and put a checkmark by the option that says "Read Text From All Dialog Boxes"

 Converting a Document into WAV Audio File

-The Ultra Hal Text-to-Speech Reader program is able to both speak documents out loud and convert them into Windows PCM WAVE (.WAV) files.
+The Zabaware Text-to-Speech Reader program is able to both speak documents out loud and convert them into Windows PCM WAVE (.WAV) files.
 It will create a 16-bit 22kHz mono wave file, as this is what most speech synthesizers actually output.
 To convert text into a WAVE file first open the document so that it appears inside the application.
 Next click on "File" from the menu bar and click on "Convert Text into WAV audio file" The program will ask you where to save your WAV file.
 Give it a location and click "Save".
 Next the program will ask you what voice you would like it to use.
 Choose a voice from the list and click "OK" The program will then convert the text into an audio file.
 It will give you a time estimate of the process and show you its progress.
 After its done you will have a WAVE file that you can listen to, burn to audio CD, or convert to MP3!